getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ### Lazy Loading Sentry
 We recommend using our bundled CDN version for the browser as explained [here]({% link _documentation/error-reporting/quickstart.md %}?platform=browser#pick-a-client-integration).

-But we also offer an alternative we call it the _Loader_.
+But we also offer an alternative we call the _Loader_.
 You install by just adding this script to your website instead of the SDK bundle.
 This line is everything you need; the script is <1kB gzipped and includes the `Sentry.init` call with your DSN.

 ```html
 <script src="https://js.sentry-cdn.com/___PUBLIC_KEY___.min.js" crossorigin="anonymous"></script>